Peninsula & Bayside Spa Repairs

 For safety switch / RCD trips:

-• Class A is the safest category
+• Class A is the safest and most appropriate category

 • Class C is not suitable for electrical diagnosis